The New York Times Company research snapshot

 Frequently Asked Questions

 This NYT AI stock analysis is an informational research tool only and is not investment advice, a recommendation, or a promise of future returns.
-Forecast scenarios are based on available public data as of the stated cutoff date and can be wrong if fundamentals, valuation multiples, technical trends, or market conditions change.
+Forecast scenarios are based on available public data as of the stated cutoff date of August 3, 2026 and can be wrong if fundamentals, valuation multiples, technical trends, legal outcomes, or market conditions change after the report date.